Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 mistakes new Instant Pot owners make is starting off trying to make complicated and involved meals

-that require some familiarity with electric pressure cooking.
-Keep it simple to start and work your way
+that require some familiarity with electronic pressure cooking.
+Keep it simple to start, and work your

 As you gain experience with your Instant Pot you should follow recipes from well known trusted web